pharo-project/pharo/src/SortFunctions-Core.package/SortFunction.class/README.md

 Different scenarios are implemented by my different subclasses:
 - SortByPropertyFunction implement property comparison by selector or block
 - PluggableSortFunction represent two args collator block
-- and ChainedSortFunction implements composition of collators created by comma message
+- and ChainedSortFunction implements composition of collators created by comma message.

+Applications can implement their own domain sort functinos defining the method:
+	threeWayCompare: anObject1 with: anObject2

 Instance Variables
 	direction	<SmallInteger>	1 for ascending, -1 for descending